 - You prefer higher contrast and steadier dial behavior in mixed lighting.

-- You would rather spend on condition, complete set status, and service history than pay for dial demand.
+- You would rather spend on condition, complete-set status, and service history than pay for dial demand.